NobleRobot/vscode-stml/README.md

 <!DOCTYPE stml>
 ```

 This element, as-is, must appear at the top of every STML file.
-Is not strictly necessary for parsing the document, but it helps external text editors (such as Visual Studio Code) recognize the filetype, since STML is an XML-like language.
+It is not strictly necessary for parsing the document, but it helps external text editors (such as Visual Studio Code) recognize the filetype, since STML is an XML-like language.